 An included a latch for security

 Well, here’s something that you won’t easily get on just any hunting blind.
-Included on the door is a latch which keeps you safe from any dangerous wild animals.
+Included on the door is a latch that keeps you safe from any dangerous wild animals.
 You never know what kind of trouble you might run into when out in the wild.

 Being a really important aspect that should not be overlooked when choosing the best-elevated hunting blinds, this one is quite easy to set up.